MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Some security controls impede access by design.
 During incident response, these controls can slow down workload operators' emergency access.
 Therefore, incident response plans need to include more emphasis on planning and drills in order to reach acceptable efficacy.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Decreased agility and increased complexity.** Workload teams measure their speed so that they can improve the quality, frequency, and efficiency of delivery activities over time.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Decreased agility and increased complexity.** Workload teams measure their velocity so that they can improve the quality, frequency, and efficiency of delivery activities over time.
 Workload complexity factors into the effort and risk involved in operations.

 - Stricter change control and approval policies to reduce the risk of introducing security vulnerabilities can slow down the development and safe deployment of new features.
 However, the expectation of addressing security updates and patching can increase demand for more frequent deployments.
 Additionally, human-gated approval policies in operational processes can make it more difficult to automate those processes.